Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: Please– [Natasha kicks the wall, falls off the rope, and plummets to the ground.]
 NO!!!

 [The shot shows her body on the ground, dead.
 A boom in the sky sends Clint in a pool of water with the Soul Stone in his hand.
 He hits the ground out of sadness.
-His Quantum Suit activates and he shrinks back to the present da
+His Quantum Suit activates and he shrinks back to the present day